-Trick that aids viral infection is identifiedJanuary 30th, 2014 in Medical research /
+Trick that aids viral infection is identifiedJanuary 30, 2014 in Medicine & Health / Medical research

 Scientists have identified a way some viruses protect themselves from the immune system's efforts to stop infections, a finding that may make new approaches to treating viral infections possible.